Savute Elephant Camp is situated next to the Savute Channel.

 Generally recommended for children: No children under 8 years of age.

-Notes: Children aged between 8-12 years are advised to share accommodation with an adult and take private game activities.
-All children will need to be constantly and closely supervised by their parents.
+Notes: All children will need to be constantly and closely supervised by their parents.

 Power supply: Generator

 Communications: While there are phones in each of the rooms, these are for internal use only and there is no outside line.
-There is however Wi-Fi throughout the whole of the main area which is free for guests.
-There is no mobile reception in the area.
+There is no cellphone reception, either, but free WiFi is available throughout the main area.

-TV & radio: There is a TV kept discretely in the main area of the camp which receives a number of satellite channels.
+TV & radio: A TV kept discretely in the main area receives a number of satellite channels.

 Health & safety